The tech startup guide to online marketing

 Check major social media channels for your ideal customers.
 Chances are you’ll find them on Facebook and Twitter, with other growing channels such as Instagram and YouTube being worth a serious look.
 Paid advertising is effective for all business types, if used right, either through traditional search platforms such as Google AdWords or social media in the form of sidebar ads or boosted posts.

 Content marketing is another area that you need to include in your plan.
 You need to connect with prospective and continuing customers online.
 You do this through content marketing.
 This used to mean lots of blogs, whitepapers, articles and downloadables.
 These types of text-based content still have their place, but solely relying on text-based content is limiting and can reduce your effectiveness.
 Make the most of your content by presenting it in as many formats as possible to better reach your customers online.
+Keep your content fresh and up to date, spice it up with engaging visuals, as statistics prove that visual content is the one of the most important parts of your marketing campaign.

 Always incorporate high-quality graphics in whatever content you do share online (on your website, in “posts” on social media, or in ads), and whenever possible, use motion graphics or video.
 Video gets you noticed.
 Social media channels currently give it an extra boost in reach, and video ads can be less expensive than other formats.
 This online animator can help you get comfortable with creating quick video content of all kinds.